OSGeo/PROJ/docs/source/specifications/projjson.rst

 History of the schema
 ---------------------

 * v0.6: additional optional "source_crs" property in "abridged_transformation".
+Added CoordinateMeta.
 Implemented in PROJ 9.2
 * v0.5:
     - Implemented in PROJ 9.1:
         + add "meridian" member in Axis object type.